dboddie/Beeware-Hello-VOC/README.md

 The build process should result in an Android support library being generated and placed in the `dist` directory.
 This will have a file name like `Python-3.4-Android-support.b7.jar` depending on the version of Python in use and the version of VOC.

+Ideally, the support library would only include the files needed to run the application.
+Some versions of VOC will not compile the support library correctly, so you may need to exclude many modules in order to get it to build.

 Copy the support library into the application directory.

 ### Compile the Application